Ripple is one of the most popular cryptocurrencies in the market. It currently stands in third place, after Bitcoin and Ethereum.

 ✓ The fast transaction speed of about 4-5 seconds

-With this information in mind, let’s see how a Ripple transaction works.
-Suppose Kate in the U.S. wants to transfer funds to Carl in Germany.
+Having this information in mind, let’s see how Ripple transaction works.
+Let's assume Kate from the U.S. wants to transfer funds to Carl who lives in Germany.
 Assuming that both their banks are on the Ripple network, the transaction would go through the following steps.

 Step 2: Ripple’s messenger will verify the basic account information of Kate and Carl through the originating bank and beneficiary bank.